nus-cs2103-AY2021S2/ip/README.md

 ## Message regarding the ordering of tags

-Hi Prof ,TAs and friends,
+Hi Prof, TAs and friends,

 If you happen to be wandering why are the ordering of tags for the first 10 tags (speciafically level-2, level-4, A-textUI-test) messy and not at an incremental way, please let me explain.